 For the most part, hands-on experience in the railroad industry is the best education for a railroad conductor.
 Some train companies require those wishing to become a railroad conductor to complete a formal 5 or 6-week training program offered by a technical school or community college.
 These programs often lead to a certificate in railroad conductor technology.
 Courses in the certification program include rules of operation, safety, signals, rail equipment and railroad conductor duties.

 Railroad conductors should have strong mechanical, clerical and customer service skills.
 Good speaking, organizational and decision-making abilities are also vital.
 Interpersonal skills are important since railroad conductors work closely with train crews, engineers, supervisors, passengers and yard crews.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for railroad conductors are expected to decline by 3% between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for railroad conductors are expected to decline by 2% between 2014 and 2024.
 The BLS reported that the median annual salary for railroad conductors and yardmasters was $55,930 in May 2015.
 In some cases, railroad conductors might be paid according to miles traveled or hours worked, which could result in higher wages.
 States in which the most railroad conductors were employed in May 2015 included New York, Texas, and Illinois.

 Alternate Career Options